Seventeen Turkish soldiers killed in helicopter crash

-DIYARBAKIR Seventeen Turkish soldiers were killed on Saturday when their helicopter crashed in southeastern Turkey due to bad weather conditions including fog, the area's governor said.
+DIYARBAKIR Seventeen Turkish soldiers were killed on Saturday when their helicopter crashed in southeastern Turkey due to bad weather conditions, the area's governor said.

 The Sikorsky helicopter crashed on Herekol mountain, in the Pervari area of Siirt province, Siirt Governor Ahmet Aydin said.
-The victims were members of the country's gendarmerie special forces and there were no survivors, he said.
+The victims were members of the country's gendarmerie special forces and there were no survivors on board, he said.

 The Turkish military has been carrying out operations on the mountain in recent months to flush out militants from outlawed separatist group the Kurdistan Workers Party (PKK) who have hideouts there.